cckwes/xta/README.md

 ### Demo

-- a demo server is deployed at `34.126.71.5`, just replaced the `localhost:3000` with this ip address to try it out
+- a demo server is deployed at `34.126.71.5`, just replace the `localhost:3000` in the curl command above with this ip address to try it out